bips-hb/dsGamlssClient/README.md

 Note that this implies that the knots are different from a GAMLSS model that is fit to the whole `mctars` dataset, and hence the results from `ds.gamlss` are slightly different from the GAMLSS model that is fit to the whole data.
-However, this should not have a big impact on the interpretation of the model.
+However, this should have no impact on the interpretation of the model.

 After the `ds.gamlss` model has been fit it can be used to predict the